NHS reforms: Clegg says bill 'better' despite defeat

 "Conference made up its mind yesterday not to adopt a 'kill the bill' strategy.
 We had a debate today about concerns conference still has about this bill and that is understandable.

-"That is why we listen very carefully to those concerns and why we are continuing to make improvements to this legislation."'Listen to country'
+"That is why we listen very carefully to those concerns and why we are continuing to make improvements to this legislation."

 But Labour said Mr Clegg was passing up an opportunity to "break away" from the Conservatives over the issue.